johmarchetti/Yeltsin/README.md

 they will be in alphabetical order.
 If you are unhappy with an existing movie file, you can press the "Edit Movie File" button on the main Yeltsin frame after selecting the movie you want to edit in the movie menu.
 Then, edit it like you created it.

+## Final Notes
-P.S.
-I do not think the intelligent Andrewskev made the Readme file do as it should.
+I do not think that the intelligent Andrewskev made the Readme file do as it should.
 But it was a good shot!

+Eventually, we will hopefully have a nicer Readme file.
+Come back then!